Critical Metallicity of Cool Supergiant Formation. II. Physical Origin

-Combining all cases, we classify the core He-burning evolution of massive stars into four distinct types: \begin{enumerate} \item[(1)] \textbf{RSG-C}: Core contraction directly leads to expansion into the RSG regime. \item[(2)] \textbf{RSG-L}: The luminosity of nuclear burning ($L_{\rm nuc}$) undergoes a sustained decline after the core contraction, driving a continued expansion of the envelope in the RSG regime. \item[(3)] \textbf{BSG-L}: The luminosity of nuclear burning ($L_{\rm nuc}$) increases shortly after core contraction, causing the envelope to contract, and the star remains a BSG. \item[(4)] \textbf{BSG-E}: Early C core formation occurs during ongoing He core contraction; the star remains in the BSG phase at this time. \end{enumerate} To perform the classification, we examine the evolutionary tracks of each model using the approach described in Section 4 of \citet{ou2024}.
-We track the evolution of the stellar radius ($R_*$), central pressure ($P_{\rm c}$), and the nuclear energy generation rate ($L_{\rm nuc}$) from the formation of the He core to the formation of the C core.
-Within this time interval, we identify the maximum stellar radius ($R_{\rm max}$) and the maximum central pressure ($P_{\rm max}$), along with the corresponding stellar radius at the time of $P_{\rm max}$, denoted $R_{P\rm max}$.
+We classify the core He-burning evolution of massive stars into four distinct types: \begin{enumerate} \item[(1)] \textbf{RSG-C}: Core contraction directly leads to expansion into the RSG regime. \item[(2)] \textbf{RSG-L}: $L_{\rm nuc}$ undergoes a sustained decline after the core contraction, driving a continued expansion of the envelope in the RSG regime. \item[(3)] \textbf{BSG-L}: $L_{\rm nuc}$ increases shortly after core contraction, causing the envelope to contract, and the star remains a BSG. \item[(4)] \textbf{BSG-E}: Early C core formation occurs during ongoing He core contraction; the star remains in the BSG phase at this time. \end{enumerate} \textbf{The detailed classification criterion for each type is described in Appendix~\ref{sec:appA}.}

-If $R_{P\rm max}$ and $R_{\rm max}$ differ by less than 1\%, this indicates that the maximum radius is reached while the central pressure is still increasing, indicating that the core is contracting at that time.
-For stars that satisfy this condition and have an effective temperature $\log (T_{\rm eff}/{\rm K}) < 3.8$ at $R_{\rm max}$, we classify them as \textbf{RSG-C}.